doulabglobal/vigia-incubanet-framework/vif/annexes/annex-04-decree-template.md

 The **National Public–Private Incubator Network** is hereby established as a national strategic system for developing high-quality startups and strengthening innovation capabilities.

 **Article 1.2**
-The Network shall operate using the **Vigía IncubaNet Framework (VIF)** as its official methodology.
+The Network shall operate using the **Vigía Incubation Framework (VIF)** as its official methodology.

 **Article 1.3**
 The Network shall be recognized as a national priority for economic development, competitiveness, and digital transformation.